#42

 Prior Art trades in architectural alembics: spaces that distill, refine, and elucidate Christensen’s crucial triad: “creativity, novelty, and property.”

-• Manor Lords, published by Greg Styczeń (a.k.a.
-Slavic Magic) and distributed by Hooded Horse, was released in April.
+• Manor Lords, developed by Greg Styczeń (a.k.a.
+Slavic Magic), was released by Hooded Horse in April.

 If Sim City arguably inspired legions of thirtysomething urban planners, there’s a strong chance Manor Lords will make at least one good historian of the medieval peasantry.